balcortex/100_days_code_web_development/README.md

 ### HTML Input Elements - Pt.
 1

 Today, I learned about the input element, which allows the user to enter information to be used later on the page.

+## Day 136 - 2024/02/12

+### HTML Input Elements - Pt.
+2

+Today I learned about the types of inputs, like text, password, and date.